Vendor Onboarding Flow

 Check for an Existing

-for them.
+Lumanu ID: Before inviting a new vendor, first check your own system to see if you have already stored aLumanu IDfor them.
 If you have one, you can skip the invitation process entirely and use that ID for all future API calls. -

 Send the Partner Invite: If you don't have a

-, send an invitation using the vendor's email address.- API Call:
+Lumanu ID, send an invitation using the vendor's email address.- API Call:

 POST /workspace/{id}/partner/invite